JoelCourtney/parce/README.md

 - ANTLR has more features.
     - Mixed lexer/parse grammars.
     - (there are others, but I don't know what they are off the top of my head.)

+## Future plans

+- Semantic predicates
+    - left-recursive grammar re-writing like ANTLR, using semantic predicates
+- Data post-processors
+- multi-threaded lexing and parsing.

+## Contributing

+If you find a bug or want a new feature, please create an issue or pull request on [GitHub](https://github.com/JoelCourtney/parce)!

 License: MIT OR Apache-2.0